 The 'Roma CSG Development Story' was developed in consultation with key members of the Roma and district community.
-These included representatives from community and business organisations, real estate agents, hotels, motels and other local businesses, police, school, employment agencies and local and state government staff.
+These included representatives of community groups and services organisations, real estate agents, hotels, motels and other local businesses, police, school, employment agencies and local and state government staff.